GinkoTyping/GinkoTyping/README.md

 💻 Frontend Developer / ✍️ Architect / 📷 Live Streamer
 ## About Me
 - ⌨️ Senior Frontend Developer / Unity learner / Java Learner
-- 🏃 I Was working as an architectural designer, then I switched careers to become a software developer
+- 🏃 Was working as an architectural designer, then switched careers to become a software developer
-- ✈️ Now I work as an freelancer, open to work
+- ✈️ Now work as an freelancer, open to work